Overview of Catalytic & Thermal Oxidizers

 Your pollution control system should be selected on the effectiveness in your application, energy efficiency and the value it will bring to your plant.

-Thermal oxidizers are typically used in industries such as: asphalt, fiberglass, chemical processes, bakeries, adhesives and sealants, metal finishing, pharmaceuticals, ect.
-When designing a thermal oxidizer, it is important to consider the temperature and the residence time of the polluted air stream.
-Thermal oxidizers work by pushing the VOC laden exhaust through a heat exchanger.
-After the exhaust is preheated, it enters the combustion zone.
+Thermal oxidizers are typically used in industries such as asphalt, fiberglass, chemical processes, bakeries, adhesives and sealants, metal finishing, and pharmaceuticals.
+When designing a Thermal Oxidizer, it is important to consider the temperature and the residence time of the polluted air stream.
+Recuperative Thermal Oxidizers work by pushing the VOC laden process air through a heat exchanger.
+After the process air is preheated, it enters the combustion zone.
 In the combustion zone the VOCs are exposed to high temperatures for a predetermined period of time; the constituents in the air stream are converted to carbon dioxide and water vapor via an exothermic reaction.
-Below is a diagram of thermal oxidizer.

 Diagram of a Thermal Fume Oxidizer

-Catalytic oxidizers are used in application such as: printing, painting, wood-fired boilers, coating and laminating.
+Catalytic oxidizers are used in applications such as printing, food/ baking and others.
 These systems employ a metal catalyst monolith to destroy VOCs via chemical reaction.
-Catalytic oxidizers accomplish oxidation at much lower temperatures than thermal oxidizers, which can result in a fuel savings of 40-60%.
-However, certain materials may coat the catalyst or react with the components contained in the catalyst, so catalytic oxidizers are not suitable for as many manufacturing processes as thermal oxidizers.
-Below is a diagram of a catalytic oxidizer.
+Catalytic Oxidizers accomplish oxidation at much lower temperatures than Thermal Oxidizers, which can result in a fuel savings of 40-60%.
+However, certain materials may coat the catalyst or react with the components contained in the catalyst, so Catalytic Oxidizers are not suitable for as many manufacturing processes as Thermal Oxidizers.

 Catalytic Oxidizer Diagram